A linear-quadratic partially observed Stackelberg stochastic differential game with multiple followers and its application to multi-agent formation control: Introduction

 \item[{\bf (ii)}] In the existing literature, the state decomposition technique and backward separation principle has been widely applied to solve the partially observed LQ optimal control of SDEs and FBSDEs and plenty of excellent works are obtained.
+However, this comes at the cost of requiring stringent double-adaptedness conditions to be satisfied, which are necessary to break the circular dependence between the controlled filtration and the control process.
 Motivated by the idea in \cite{SX23}, we utilize the orthogonal decomposition technique of the state process to divide the original cost functional into two sub-cost functionals: one is the functional of control processes and filtering processes which can be regarded as the completely observed classical optimal control problem and another is independent of control process.
-In the new procedure studied in the leader's problem, as far as we know, it is first time that we make an extension to the fully coupled forward backward stochastic systems by applying the technique to the forward and backward state process.
-Therefore, we relax the limitation imposed on the control process that strong double-adapted conditions for breaking the circular dependence between the controlled filtration and control process have to be satisfied.
-Distinguished with the state decomposition technique which divides the state equation into a controlled equation and uncontrolled equation, actually the core is to introduce a sub-filtration independent of control to overcome the loop.
-However, orthogonal decomposition idea used in our paper mainly focus on the separation of cost functional instead of filtration, the core is to first obtain the filtering equation for any fixed control, then determining the optimal control by the completion of squares method in the transformed completed observable case.
+However, in the followers' problem, the filtration is not only dependent on followers' control $u_1$ but also influenced by the leader's control $u_2$.
+For getting rid of the dependence on $u_2$, a novel state decomposition technique \eqref{decomposition}, \eqref{X^1Y^1} and \eqref{X^0Y^0} is introduced without any additional adaptedness imposed on control, which is distinguished from the existing decomposition in \cite{Ben92, WWX15}.
+In the new procedure studied in the leader's problem, as far as we know, it is the first time that we make an extension to the fully coupled forward backward stochastic systems by applying the orthogonal decomposition to the forward and backward state process and illustrating the independence between filtering error processes and filtrations.
+Therefore, we relax the limitation imposed on the control process.
+On one hand, the new state decomposition technique which divides the state equation into two still controlled equations, actually aims to introduce an $u_2$-independent sub-filtration to overcome the loop; On the other hand, the orthogonal decomposition idea used in our paper mainly focus on the separation of cost functionals instead of filtrations, the core is to first obtain the filtering equation for any fixed control, then determining the optimal control by the completion of squares method in the transformed completely observable case.

 \item[{\bf (iii)}] For the leader's problem, instead of applying maximum principle to get a candidate control, we initially study the indefinite partially observed LQ optimal control of fully coupled FBSDEs with the new methods combining with completion of squares method, idea of four-step scheme and dimension-enlargement motivated by \cite{HJX23} which is further extended by us to the multi-dimensional case with inhomogeneous terms.